 Initiate and manage telecommunications service requests for building occupants.

 Coordinate installation of lab equipment to ensure compatibility with existing infrastructure and trouble-free delivery/installation.

 Establish and maintain accurate records of space occupancy.

 Assist in forecasting physical plant costs.

-Other administrative duties associated with facilities operations, as requested by the Office of the Dean.
+Other administrative duties associated with facilities operations, as requested by the Office of the Dean, or Director as needed.